rsyncOSX/RsyncOSX_archived/README.md

 Both apps might be installed by Homebrew

-- RsyncOSX: `brew install --cask rsyncosx`
+- RsyncOSX: `brew install --cask rsyncosx` (support for **macOS Big Sur** and later)
-- RsyncUI: `brew install --cask rsyncui`
+- RsyncUI: `brew install --cask rsyncui` (support for **macOS Monterey** and later)

+Both apps might be used in parallell, but not at the same time due to locking of files.
+Data is read and updated from the same location on storage.

 ### Important to verify